 Relay runners will have a slightly different process.

 Relay runners will set off after all the others.
 This is because we need you all to come to Tayinloan to check in and collect your trackers and it would be too much of a ‘gathering’ otherwise.
-(It also means that the winners should be close together to enable a relay prize giving without hanging around.)
 To avoid passing on kit, each member will have their own tracker but there will only be one timing chip.
 This will be carried by the third leg runner, who will go through the start with the first leg runner to ‘start the clock’. then drop out.

 This applies runner to runner and where encountering volunteers and members of the public.

 We ask you to wear face coverings when interacting with other people and will be supplying a Kintyre Way Ultra buff for you to use.
 If you find yourself in a position to overtake someone, please try to do it where there is sufficient width.
 If you are in a narrow spot and need to stop (to tie your shoe lace for example) please step off the path to allow others to pass safely.
 Whenever you meet someone else, if at all possible, you can use your face covering (buff) but if not, you can use your hand and turn away.
-At the checkpoints, when eating and drinking, just maintain your distance.
+Start, Checkpoints and Finish are face covering zones except when eating and drinking(!) – just remember to maintain your distance.

 Our communities have had a very quiet time Covid-wise and your presence at speed, sweating and breathing heavily, will seem quite alarming.
 You’re unlikely to meet members of the public in a narrow place until the walkway round the harbour at the end.
 Please be nice!